Atmospheric Neutrino Charged-Current Interactions at Large Liquid-Scintillator Detectors: I. Physics of Neutrino-Antineutrino Discrimination: Framework of simulation calculations

 \section{Framework of simulation calculations}

-For this study, the simulation of neutrino CC interactions with $^{12}$C ($\sim$88\%) and $^{1}$H ($\sim$12\%) in the LS detectors is carried out by using the GENIE generator (Version 3.2.0) with a total of 4 million events, in which the dominant contribution to the cross section comes roughly from quasi-elastic scattering (QEL), nuclear resonance production (RES) and deep inelastic scattering (DIS) across different energy ranges.
-The secondary interactions for different physical processes of final-state particles in LS are also considered by using the Geant4 simulation (Version 10.4.2).
-In this calculation, four different neutrino types ($\nu_{e}$, $\overline{\nu}_{e}$, $\nu_{\mu}$, $\overline{\nu}_{\mu}$) sampled with isotropic directions are input to GENIE.
-The tune of G18\_10b\_02\_11b is employed in this study, and some detailed description related to the tuned model in GENIE V3 can be found in Ref.~\cite{GENIE:2021zuu}. {The neutrino fluxes used as input for GENIE are adjusted to be uniform in order to eliminate the dependence on energy-related information.} The final-state particles generated by GENIE are injected into a standalone Geant4 framework to simulate their secondary interactions in LS. {For each category of neutrino interaction events, the events are sampled with a uniform vertex distribution within the LS volume.} A customized Livermore physics model, which includes the positronium process, is used to simulate electromagnetic interactions.
-Additionally, a QGSP\_BERT\_HP-based model with a modified neutron capture process is employed to simulate the secondary hadronic interactions. {As an illustrative framework, a simplified JUNO-like detector has been constructed in Geant4 to incorporate the primary features of the LS medium and basic detector geometries~\cite{JUNO:2015zny, Lin:2022htc}.
+For this study, the simulation of neutrino CC interactions with $^{12}$C ($\sim$88\%) and $^{1}$H ($\sim$12\%) in the LS detectors is carried out by using the GENIE generator (Version 3.2.0) in which the dominant contribution to the cross section comes {mainly} from quasi-elastic scattering (QEL), nuclear resonance production (RES) and deep inelastic scattering (DIS) across different energy ranges.
+The secondary interactions of final-state particles in LS are also considered using the Geant4 simulation (Version 10.4.2).
+In this calculation, four different neutrino types ($\nu_{e}$, $\overline{\nu}_{e}$, $\nu_{\mu}$, $\overline{\nu}_{\mu}$) with one million events for each neutrino type sampled with isotropic directions are input to GENIE.
+The tune of G18\_10b\_02\_11b is employed in this study, and a detailed description of the tuned model in GENIE V3 can be found in Ref.~\cite{GENIE:2021zuu}. {The neutrino fluxes used as input for GENIE are adjusted to be uniform in order to eliminate energy dependence.} The final-state particles generated by GENIE are injected into a standalone Geant4 framework to simulate their secondary interactions in LS. {For each category of neutrino interaction events, the events are sampled with a uniform vertex distribution within the LS volume.} A customized Livermore physics model, which includes the positronium process, is used to simulate electromagnetic interactions~\cite{refId0}.
+Additionally, a QGSP\_BERT\_HP-based model with a modified neutron capture process is employed to simulate the secondary hadronic interactions~\cite{Allison2016}. {As an illustrative framework, a simplified JUNO-like detector has been constructed in Geant4 to incorporate the primary features of the LS medium and basic detector geometries~\cite{JUNO:2015zny, Lin:2022htc}.
 This model includes 20 kton of LS contained within an acrylic sphere with a radius of 17.7 m.
 A total of 17,612 20-inch photomultiplier tubes (PMTs) are uniformly installed on the spherical surface of a stainless steel structure with a radius of 20 m.
 The space between the acrylic sphere and the PMTs is filled with purified water.
 No other detector components are included in this simplified framework.
 Additionally, in the simulation, we directly model the geometries of the PMTs and record the number of incident optical photons on each PMT.
 However, detailed simulations of the front-end electronics, as well as the subsequent waveform and event reconstruction processes, are not considered in this work.
-Correspondingly, no energy threshold is taken into account.} A schematic diagram is illustrated in Fig.~\ref{fig:neutrino_interaction} for the simulation of atmospheric neutrino interactions in LS, including the atmospheric neutrino interactions, the production of charged leptons and final-state hadrons, the sequential second interactions, and final neutron captures on Hydrogen.
+Correspondingly, no energy threshold is taken into account.} A schematic diagram is illustrated in Figure~\ref{fig:neutrino_interaction} for the simulation of atmospheric neutrino interactions in LS, including the atmospheric neutrino interactions, the production of charged leptons and final-state hadrons, the sequential second interactions, and final neutron captures on {hydrogen}.